BioroboticsLab/bb_analysis/system2/README.md

 # bb_analysis system 2

-This program depends on our custom [Cap'n Proto binary format](https://github.com/BioroboticsLab/bb_binary).
+This program depends on our custom [Cap'n Proto binary format](https://github.com/BioroboticsLab/bb_binary) for input.

+It further uses a [custom Python pickle file format](path-file-format.md) for the tracking output and the ground truth paths.

 ## Usage